MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/support-linux-open-source-technology.md

 - Customizing Linux is one of the hallmarks of the operating system.
 We encourage you to use a Linux solution that benefits your organization.
 However, some modifications may not be supported by the Linux vendor, such as custom kernel or modules.
 For vendor support, you may be required to use stock kernels or libraries for your image.
 For more information, contact your Linux vendor.
 - Microsoft may provide recommendations about Azure platform and services.
 For some troubleshooting and performance tuning within Linux or applications, the customer should directly contact the vendor of the supported Linux distribution or application.
 - Microsoft Support doesn't assist in the design, architecture, or deployment of applications or solutions on Azure.
-- Scenarios that are related to security aren't supported.
+- Scenarios related to security aren't supported.
 They include but aren't limited to:

   - compromised virtual machines
   - security forensics
   - DDoS
   - intrusion-prevention assistance

-## Open Source technology support matrix
+## Open-source technology support matrix

 Microsoft may offer support for the following specific open-source technologies (subject to change):